Mediastinal Tumor Resection

 Description of the Procedure

-To remove the tumor, the doctor will either make one large, central incision in the chest or several small incisions.
+To remove the tumor, the doctor will make one large, central incision in the chest, an incision between the ribs, or several small incisions.
 If several small incisions are made, a camera will be inserted into one incision.
 The camera will allow the doctor to view the area via monitor.
 Through the other incisions, surgical tools will be inserted.

-The doctor may insert tubes in your chest.
+Tubes may be inserted into your chest.
 These tubes will help to drain fluid and air from the chest cavity.
 The incisions will be closed with staples or stitches.

 Immediately After Procedure